Mindful Eating: Intimacy, Connection and Nourishment

-In February, I will be guiding a six-week journey into the healing and transformative practices of Mindful Eating.
+In April, I will be guiding a six-week journey into the healing and transformative practices of Mindful Eating.
 I feel excited about this course because eating is so basic to the human experience.
 It is something we need to do everyday.
 It is something that bonds us to the more-than-human community, and life on earth.
 Eating is how we nourish our bodies and is one of the ways we nourish our families and communities.
 Bringing mindfulness and intention into this activity is powerful and transformational.
 It is healing.
 It opens up gratitude and insight into interconnectedness.

 I know for myself and for a lot of people, food can be triggering.
 There is diet culture, food fads, mis-information about food.
 There is body-shaming, body-dysmorphia, scales and weight control.
 There is emotional eating and food addictions.
 Not to mention the on-going chore of needing to provide nurturing food for ourselves and our family.
 What is nurturing anyway?
 On leaving monastic life, I have been leaning into the practices and teachings of mindful eating.
 Transitions can be challenging, and having some stable practices keep me feeling connected and grateful.

 I wanted to share one simple practice that has created the foundation of Mindful Eating and is really an invitation into deep interconnection with life.
 The more I practice and appreciate mindfulness, the more I see how this simple tool of paying attention is the key to living in deep communion with all beings.
 My life is made of moments of sacrament, moments of grace–it is always up to me to appreciate this.
 Mindful Eating helps and it extends, of course–beyond eating.